althonos/pyopal/README.md

 interacts with the Opal interface rather than with the CLI, which has the following advantages:

-- **single dependency**: PyOpal is distributed as a Python package, so you can add it as a dependency to your project, and stop worrying about the Opal binary being present on the end-user machine.
+- **no binary dependency**: PyOpal is distributed as a Python package, so you can add it as a dependency to your project, and stop worrying about the Opal binary being present on the end-user machine.
 - **no intermediate files**: Everything happens in memory, in a Python object you control, so you don't have to invoke the Opal CLI using a sub-process